GandhiCloudLab/ibm-ai-ops-blog/300-log-anomaly-detection/readme.md

 The SRE would look into this story to understand more about the incident and work on this to solve the issue.

-## Conclusion

-By using trained logs Model, AI-Manager is able to find log anomalies and alert SRE by creating incident as a slack story.

 ## Note

 Instead of using LogDNA here, we can use Humio as well.